To The Manner Born: Essential Technology Etiquette Tips For Our Digital Age

 There are few things more frustrating than trying to hold a conversation with someone whose attention is split in half, mumbling quick sentences while tapping away on their phone.
 It’s ironic that social networking and social media were meant to keep us all connected, yet those things often lead to us being disconnected from the real, physical relationships around us.

 Please stop fiddling with your phone, tablet, or laptop while in a social situation.
 If you’re just hanging out as a group, that’s fine, but if someone’s trying to have a real conversation with you, put it away – unless there’s a good reason, like looking up directions or checking for movie times.
+This is serious one of the worst smartphone etiquette mistakes to make.

 Be Timely And Be Considerate